 “We don’t have fancy slogans about customer service, but we do have experienced bank employees who care about their customers and will give them the highest level of service and commitment.
 Our employees are committed and believe in Hometown Bank”, said Beth Manges, President and CEO.
 “Our employees have the authority to take care of the customers.
 Changing accounts can be a complicated process for some customers and our employees are able to guide them through the entire process.
 We will do whatever it take to take care of the customer.”

 The Bank’s loan products include small business loans as well as consumer loans and home mortgage loans.
-The Bank’s loan officers include Jim Gonsman, Carol Clark, Cory Thomas, Joy Campbell, Sue Plummer, Jo Corle and Stephanie Cessna.
+The Bank’s loan officers include Jim Gonsman, Doug Koontz, Carol Clark, Cory Thomas, Lisa Meck, Sue Plummer, Jo Corle and Stephanie Cessna.
 All have expansive banking experience and are involved in community organizations and activities.
 The Bank’s loan rates and fee structure is competitive, but the Bank’s true edge is delivering what the customer needs.
 All loans are approved and documented locally.
 Knowing the customers and businesses in Bedford County helps the Bank to deliver personalized service and meet individual business needs.